-- .
-Do not mix used and new batteries (replace all batteries at the same time). - .
-Do not mix alkaline and carbon zinc batteries. - .
-Do not mix different brands of batteries. - Do not use nickel cadmium batteries. - Do not leave used batteries in the Game Boy.
+- Do not mix used and new batteries (replace all batteries at the same time). - Do not mix alkaline and carbon zinc batteries. - Do not mix different brands of batteries. - Do not use nickel cadmium batteries. - Do not leave used batteries in the Game Boy.
 When the batteries are losing their charge, the power light may become dim, the game sounds may become weak, or the display screen may be blank.
 When this happens, promptly replace all used batteries with new batteries. - Do not leave batteries in the Game Boy or accessory for long periods of non-use. - Do not leave the power switch on after the batteries have lost their charge.
 When you finish using the Game Boy, always slide the power switch OFF. - Do not recharge the batteries. - Do not put the batteries in backwards.
 Make sure that the positive (+) and negative (-) ends are facing in the correct directions.
 Insert the negative end first.
 When removing batteries, remove the positive end first. - Do not dispose of batteries in a fire.

-I he official seal is your assurance that this product is licensed or manufactured by Nintendo.
-Always look for this seal when buying video game systems, accessories, games Official and related Nintendo products.
+The official seal is your assurance that this product is licensed or manufactured by Nintendo.
+Always look for this seal when buying video game systems, accessories, games and related products.

-Nintendo does not license the sale or use of products athout the Official Nintendo Seal
+Nintendo does not license the sale or use of products

-THIS GAME PAK WILL WORK ONLY WITH THE GAME BOY® ADVANCE VIDEO GAME SYSTEM
+THIS GAME PAK WILL WORK ONLY WITH THE GAME BOY® ADVANCE VIDEO GAME SYSTEM.

-THIS GAME PAK INCLUDES A MULTIPLAYER MODE WHICH MAY USE A GAME BOY® ADVANCE GAME LINK® CABLE.
+THIS GAME PAK INCLUDES A MULTIPLAYER MODE WHICH REQUIRES A GAME BOY® ADVANCE GAME LINK® CABLE.